 Why did people need computers?

 Well, we all know that mathematics is not everyone’s cup of tea (it should be though).
 Not everyone can quickly perform even a simple task of addition precisely.
 And even the smartest of people need a (relatively) long time to multiply say two numbers (numbers, wow!) each with fifteen digits.
-To reduce the time of calculation and produce results with precision, a machine was needed.
+To reduce the time of calculation, the computer software improvements and produce results with precision, a machine was needed.

 There are several numeral systems that evolved in different parts of the world.
 The Hindu-Arabic numeral system is the most common system for the representation of numbers.
 A numeral is a symbol, for instance, ‘9’ which represents a number.
 But a number actually, does not exist!
 A number exists only in our minds.
 ‘1’ human being has ‘2’ hands with ‘5’ fingers in each.
 All of these numbers represent forms.
 One human-like form has two hands-like forms each of which has five fingers-like forms.